position-pal/Documentation/content/docs/2-domain-analysis/2-business-requirements.md

    - **Actor**: Group Member
    - **Description**: User becomes offline and can't receive messages.
    - **Preconditions**:
-     - The user belongs to the chat group.
+     - The user belongs to the chat group;
      - The user is online.
    - **Main Scenario**:
      1. User disconnects from the position-pal application;
-     2. The client is registered in an offline status.
+     2. The client is registered in an offline status;
-     3. Other clients receive an informational message that a user have became offline.
+     3. Other clients receive an information message that a user have became offline.
    - **Postcondition**: Client pass in an offline status.